IBM-Bluemix-Docs/certificate-manager/regions-and-endpoints.md

 {: tab-group="service-endpoints"}
 {: class="simple-tab-table"}

-In the Frankfurt region only, certificates are maintained in the service database over public network.
+In the Frankfurt region only, certificates are maintained in the service database over the public network.
 {: note}